 -

-Use color-safe shampoos & conditioners.
+Use color-safe shampoos and conditioners

 -